neutron-org/mainnet-assets/upgrades/v9.1.2/README.md

 ### Current runtime

 The Neutron mainnet network, `neutron-1`, is currently running [Neutron v9.1.1](https://github.com/neutron-org/neutron/releases/tag/v9.1.1).
 We anticipate that operators who are running on v9.1.1, will be able to upgrade successfully.
 Validators are expected to ensure that their systems are up-to-date and capable of performing the upgrade.
-This includes running the correct binary, or if building from source, building with go `1.23`.
+This includes running the correct binary.

 ### Target runtime